Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Introduction

-We show that asymptotically CDM makes it safe for agents to act straightforwardly on their preferences.
-That is, CDM ensures incentive compatibility for agents.
+The CDM algorithm can serve as a recommendation engine in decentralized platform for decision-making.
+Indeed, our results add a learning component to help participants decide which participants on the other side of the market are the best to connect to.
+In particular, even with an unknown state, agents can estimate the probability of successfully pulling an arm using historical data.
+The prediction of match compatibility is also possible in another direction that arms can learn how much an agent may prefer them.
+The CDM procedure eases congestion in practice via recommendation and pulling more arms compared to alternative methods.
+Moreover, we show that asymptotically CDM makes it safe for agents to act straightforwardly on their preferences.
+That is, CDM ensures incentive-compatibility for agents.
 We also show that CDM yields a stable outcome for the market.
 Our notion of stability is similar to that of \citet{liu2014}, which is designed to study decentralized matching with incomplete information.
 This stability notion extends the classical notion of stability due to \citet{gale1962} that assumes complete information of participants' preferences.
 We prove that CDM is asymptotically stable.
-Moreover, we show that CDM is asymptotically fair for arms, in the sense of no justified envy in the matching procedure according to CDM.
+Moreover, we show that CDM is asymptotically fair for arms, in the sense of no justified envy in the matching process according to CDM.

-The CDM algorithm can serve as a recommendation engine in decentralized matching markets.
-Indeed, our results add a learning component to the decentralized market and help participants decide which participants on the other side of the market are the best to connect to.
-In particular, even with an unknown state, agents can estimate the probability of successfully pulling an arm using historical data.
-The prediction of match compatibility is also possible in another direction that arms can learn how much an agent may prefer them.
-The CDM procedure reduces congestion in the decentralized matching market via recommendation and achieves optimal expected payoffs for agents.
+Beyond the setting of matching markets, there are many other real-world machine learning problems that involve scarcity and competition, and in which decentralized methods of the kind that we explore here are appropriate.
+For example, decision-making problems in manufacturing, information gathering, and load balancing can often be treated as decentralized problems, where time and capacity are scarce and agents need to build up beliefs about the outcome of their actions from noisy observations \citep[cf.][]{ooi1996decentralized,cogill2006approximate, seuken2008formal}.
+Related problems, such as the analysis of social dilemmas \citep{leibo2017multi} and competitive games \citep{tampuu2017multiagent} all operate in a multi-agent domain in which agents compete for scarce resources.
+Our model framework serves as a step towards explicitly modeling a decision-making process under uncertainty and scarcity and developing decentralized algorithms for learning from data.